bmarciniec/place-in-regions/README.md

-# place-in-regions
+# Place in regions

-Allplan extension for placing rebars along line in regions with variable spacing
+Allplan extension for placing rebars along line in regions with variable spacing.